jesperberth/automationclass/lab05/lab5.md

-# Lab 05: Network
+# Lab 5: Network

-In this session we configure a Fortigate firewall with address objects, vlan interface and firewall policies.
+In this session we will configure a Fortigate firewall with a new vlan interface, an address objects and three firewall policies.

-The network is to be used in Lab 6
+The network is to be used in Lab 6 Vmware playbook

 ## Task 1: Prepare ansibleserver